What is cloud computing?

 - OpenStack provides the OpenStack Public Cloud Passport.

 Because no matter what type of cloud you deploy—public, private, or hybrid—it should be open.
 Many cloud infrastructures are based on Linux and other open source software, and nobody does open source better than Red Hat.
-We make cloud computing easy with cloud automation features, comprehensive consulting, and hands-on training from expert instructors.
+Red Hat Enterprise Linux® is certified on hundreds of clouds and with thousands of hardware and software vendors, like Azure and AWS.
+We make cloud computing easy with cloud automation features, automated deployment of enterprise software to any cloud, comprehensive consulting, and hands-on training from expert instructors.
+Red Hat Enterprise Linux, Red Hat OpenStack, Red Hat OpenShift, and Red Hat Ansible create a comprehensive stack for provisioning, automating, and securing a cloud platform using public cloud providers, private, or hybrid environments.